Be clear on what is your dependent variable – both conceptually and empirically.

 Literature – see above.

-Theory/Argument – having shown the gap in the existing literature, fill it; set out hypotheses.
+Theory/Argument – having shown the gap in the existing literature, fill it; including hypotheses if you are adopting a deductive theoretical approach.

-Empirical Evidence – some combination of (theoretically justified) case/sample selection; measurement of dependent and independent variables; hypothesis testing; findings.
+Empirical Evidence – in a theoretically justified way, some combination of: case/sample selection; measurement of dependent and independent variables (whether qualitative or quantitative); hypothesis testing (if appropriate); findings/inferences.

-Discussion – discussion of the results; the extent to and ways in which they (don’t) support the hypotheses; possible short-comings; perhaps illustrative case examples.
+Discussion – discussion of the results; the extent to and ways in which they (don’t) support the hypotheses or the extent to which they yield new theoretical propositions; possible short-comings; perhaps illustrative case examples.

 Conclusion – sum up what we’ve learned from the dissertation; suggest future avenues for research that arise as a result of the findings and/or argument.